Killing of couple in Canada may be linked to missing teens and another death, police say

 "I don't think I would have traveled out of the country yet if not for her, but she dragged me and my older sister for a trip to Europe for about 10 days and we went all over," he said.

-The Charlotte woman continued travelling after graduation in 2017, sometimes working in hostels abroad.
+The Charlotte woman continued traveling after graduation in 2017, sometimes working in hostels abroad.

 She brought Fowler back to the U.S. and the two traveled around the country in an SUV borrowed from her father.
 Fowler also stayed with the family for about three months, spending holidays with them.